DevAbdulQadir/OTP-Verification-System/README.md

 GetEmail() will take the email from user and check if user is putting right format of email.
 Check_OTP() will verify the OTP.
 It allows 3 attemps in case user puts the wrong OTP.

-To send the email to user you need Gmail and Google APP Password[click here](https://support.google.com/accounts/answer/185833?hl=en).
+To send the email to user you need Gmail and Google APP Password [click here to Get](https://support.google.com/accounts/answer/185833?hl=en).
+Copy that key and paste in the code below.